johnlane/xplane-utils/doc/OneMansWayToConfigureXPlane.md

 (copies of these files are included in `doc/xorg`).

+To run X-Plane without a chroot but in an environment where another X-Org configuration is in use, the X-Org configuration files for X-Plane's dedicated X-Server can be placed in a separate subdirectory `/etc/X11/xorg.xplane.conf.d` and the X-Server can be instructed to use that configuration directory instead of the default.

 When I run X-Plane, I first launch a new X-Server on a separate vt.
 Because the initiation of the X-Server automatically switches the current vt to the one where that X-Server is running, this is transparent.
 It remains transparent when that